AVAILABLE NOW — Retail Banking VR Training Bundle

 VR training can change how people behave and react when biased or even flagrantly discriminatory situations arise and help them think through how to make decisions in more inclusive ways so that, in the moment, better reactions become ingrained and automatic.

 Through a VR headset, learners can gain valuable soft skills such as empathy, awareness, and heightened communication.
-With a VR module, learners can practice difficult conversations and finetune their reactions to social cues and events in order to gain a higher caliber of emotional intelligence around diversity issues in the workplace.
+With a VR module, learners can practice difficult conversations and fine-tune their reactions to social cues and events in order to gain a higher caliber of emotional intelligence around diversity issues in the workplace.

 The VR format also enables organizations to measure how well people are learning within the immersive environment by gathering particular kinds of data and analytics, thus elevating the ability to glean insights into people’s behavior.